Hydroquinone: Production

+The latter three methods are generally less atom-economical than oxidation with hydrogen peroxide, and their commercial practice in China produced serious pollution in 2022.

 Reactions

 The reactivity of hydroquinone's hydroxyl groups resembles that of other phenols, being weakly acidic.
-The resulting conjugate base undergoes easy O-alkylation to give mono- and diethers.
-Similarly, hydroquinone is highly susceptible to ring substitution by Friedel–Crafts reactions such as alkylation.
-This reaction is exploited en route to popular antioxidants such as 2-tert-butyl-4-methoxyphenol (BHA).
+The resulting conjugate base easily undergoes O-alkylation to give mono- and diethers.
+Similarly, hydroquinone is highly susceptible to ring substitution via Friedel–Crafts alkylation.
+This reaction is often used for the production of several popular antioxidants, namely 2-tert-butyl-4-methoxyphenol (BHA).
 The useful dye quinizarin is produced by diacylation of hydroquinone with phthalic anhydride.

 Redox

-Hydroquinone undergoes oxidation under mild conditions to give benzoquinone.
-This process can be reversed.
-Some naturally occurring hydroquinone derivatives exhibit this sort of reactivity, one example being coenzyme Q. Industrially this reaction is exploited both with hydroquinone itself but more often with its derivatives where one OH has been replaced by an amine.
+Hydroquinone can be reversibly oxidised under mild conditions to give benzoquinone.
+Naturally occurring hydroquinone derivatives, such as coenzyme Q, exhibit similar reactivity, wherein one hydroxyl group is exchanged for an amino group.
+Given the conditional reversibility and relative ubiquity of reagents, oxidation reactions of hydroquinones and hydroquinone derivatives are of significant commercial use, often used at an industrial scale.